The financial ombudsman is like the A team for consumers in the UK who have been left burnt in some way or the other by a financial company.

 The financial ombudsman will look into your case but they expect and may request that you have given the business some time to respond to your complaints.
 The business will have 2 months to respond to your complaint and come to a resolution.
 If they haven't done this within two months you can then bring your case to the financial ombudsman.

 To complain to a financial services company you should:

-- In some case it might be worth doing a subject access request .
-This will require the firm to provide you all personal data which they have processed for you.They will have one month ro respond to you.
+In some case it might be worth doing a subject access request .
+This will require the firm to provide you all personal data which they have processed for you.They will have one month to respond to your complaint.

 **The financial ombudsman process goes something like this.

 You fill in a form on the financial ombudsman's website or call them to discuss your case.
 You don't need any legal help for this.

 The ombudsman will ask the firm for its side of the story.

 Usually an agreement will be reached at this point between the firm and yourself.

 If there is no agreement the financial ombudsman will request all files relating to you and your account with the firm and begin an investigation to see if you have been treated fairly by the firm.
 The ombudsman will then decide on the case.